investingsnippets/investingsnippets.github.io/content/posts/are-stock-returns-normally-distributed.md

 ## Conclusion

-In this post we went through some techniques that allow us identify if stock returns are normally distributed.
-We saw, with an example, that returns (arithmetic, or log) are not normally distributed but instead exhibit fat tails.
-I cannot generalize of course by only one example that I provide here, but I will leave that as a small exercise to the curious readers.
+In this article we went through some techniques that allow us identify if stock returns are normally distributed.
+We saw, with examples, that returns (arithmetic, or log) are not normally distributed but instead exhibit fat tails.
+We cannot generalize, of course, just by looking into one stock, but I will leave that as a small exercise to the curious readers.

-The question that is now left is?
-Since the (I could event say here, financial asset returns (everything that is publicly traded)) returns are not following a normal distribution, that what type of distribution they follow?
+The question is still...
+Since the returns are not following a normal distribution, then what type of distribution do they follow?

 The answer to that ... in a later article! :)